renpy/renpy/sphinx/source/nvl_mode.rst

 example demonstrates a basic NVL-mode script.
 (Suitable for use in a kinetic novel that does not have transitions.)

-.. _nvl-monologe-mode:
+.. _nvl-monologue-mode:

-:ref:`Monologue mode <monologue-modes>` works with NVL-mode as well.
+:ref:`Monologue mode <monologue-mode>` works with NVL-mode as well.
 Including the ``{clear}`` text tag on a line by itself is the equivalent of an ``nvl clear`` statement without leaving monologue mode.
 For example::